 - There is consistency between ecommerce channels for customers (for example product data, price and promotions), since all channels use access the same ecommerce engine via a consistent API.

-- This consistency also implies more commerce channels can be implemented without huge added cost and effort, enabling customers to use their preferred channels.
+- This consistency also implies more commerce channels can be implemented without huge added cost and effort, enabling customers to use their preferred method of shopping.

 - The appearance of an ecommerce store can be made as unique as the visual designers care to, since they are not constrained by a user interface provided by the ecommerce engine.